abington/Crypt/README.md

 ### Development only

+__This library is no longer maintained and serves only as an example of encryption and as a holder for the work of others before me__

+If you have a wish to pick this up and take it further, please contact me.

-i.e. only on master branch at present
+only on master branch at present

 As an example of how you can wrap other libraries into this, I've supplied the Blowfish method, which requires the Zend Crypt library.